The Mislaid Beringa Petroglyph

 This study describes curious cases of “missing” information about petroglyphs reported (and recorded?) at the archaeological complex at Beringa in the Majes Valley of southern Peru.
-It was claimed (2007) by the leading excavator, Prof. Tiffiny Tung, that all petroglyphs were documented in 2001 and yet not a single illustration of the Beringa petroglyphs is available.
-Why?
-This study tries to answer that question, also by placing the issue in a broader context by adding a revealing Addendum.
+It was claimed (2007) by the leading excavator, Prof. Tiffiny Tung, that all petroglyphs were documented in 2001 and yet not a single illustration / description of the Beringa petroglyphs is available.
+This study tries to answer that inconsistency.
+Updated September 2023.

 By Maarten van Hoek